AttoMap-310

 Semiconductor

 AttoMap has been adopted by leading semiconductor companies for monitoring dopants and ultrathin films on test patterns.
-The system also provides trace-level measurements of organic contaminants and low atomic number (Z) materials such as B within its vacuum environment.
-Pattern recognition based software enables unsupervised, recipe-based acquisition of points for high efficiency.
+The system also provides trace-level measurements of organic contaminants and low atomic number (Z) materials, such as B, within its vacuum environment.
+Residues of key semiconductor elements, such as TiN, Ge, Al, and Mo₂N, can be analyzed at extremely high sensitivities within a test pad with AttoMap’s navigation software, which features optical pattern recognition for unsupervised, recipe-based acquisition of points.
+Details are provided in this applications note.

 300mm wafer in AttoMap